 In a recent Wall Street Journal Article regarding misdemeanor offenses, Judge Thomas Boyd, who handles misdemeanor cases in Ingham County, Michigan, said “he sometimes finds himself arguing with defendants who seem too eager to admit wrongdoing without consulting a lawyer.”

 When a client has never been convicted of a crime, we may be able to advocate for a plea bargain to obtain a first offender program (such as HYTA) or petition for a delayed sentence which can result in dismissal of the offense.
-When someone is charged with felony retail fraud in the first degree, our goal may be to seek a reduction of the felony to a misdemeanor and avoid jail.
-Our experience has been that most retail fraud cases are resolved favorably by knowing our courts, knowing our clients and taking action prior to the first court date to address underlying problems associated with risky behavior.
+When someone is charged with felony retail fraud in the first degree, our goal may be to avoid jail and a felony conviction.
+Our experience has been that most retail fraud cases are resolved favorably by knowing our courts and knowing our clients.

 ABDO LAW provides comprehensive representation for all adults and juveniles charged with any felony or misdemeanor including retail fraud, larceny, false pretenses, embezzlement, uttering and publishing or credit card fraud.

 Serving all courts in Macomb, Oakland, Wayne or St. Clair County.

 Call the ABDO LAW FIRM 24 Hours Phone: (586) 412-5555